virantha/bricknil/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-BlueBrick  could always use more documentation, whether as part of
+BrickNil  could always use more documentation, whether as part of
-the official BlueBrick  docs, in docstrings, or even on the web in
+the official BrickNil  docs, in docstrings, or even on the web in
 blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/virantha/bluebrick/issues.
+The best way to send feedback is to file an issue at https://github.com/virantha/bricknil/issues.

 If you are proposing a feature: